prachitiJadhav/Student-Management-System-Application-using-JAVA-and-MYSQL./README.md

 # JAVA-14-project

-Student Management System
+# Student Management System Application using JAVA and MYSQL.

-In this project I have used Java 14 oracle 11g express edition and hibernate. i have created modules such as
+In this project I have used Java 14 oracle 11g express edition and hibernate.

+I have created modules such as

 1)add student